There's Hope for Patients with Long COVID

 While it’s clear that many people have struggled with these symptoms, long COVID has generally been met with confusion.
 Vaughn explains, “The truth is, these post-COVID conditions are something new.
 For the most part, doctors are trying to fit them into what we already know when really they’re something else entirely.”
 Doctors want to help their patients, but many have struggled to do more than attempt to treat the symptoms without addressing the root cause.

 A better understanding of the causes of long COVID will enable doctors to more effectively treat patients who are suffering.
 Vaughn says, “One of the best ways to prevent long COVID is through early treatment.
 We’ve seen that if we can address these microclots early on, there’s less of a chance of them causing problems later on.”
 But there’s also help for those who’ve been struggling without answers.

 “We’re able to look at chest x-rays and other labs to determine the presence of fibrin and microclots,” Vaughn explains.
 “If we can see these indicators, we’re able to treat patients with a treatment to help break down these microclots.”
 Individuals experiencing symptoms of long COVID should reach out to their primary care doctor for treatment.

 At MedHelp, we’re dedicated to providing safe, effective, and aggressive outpatient treatment for patients who have COVID-19 or post-COVID conditions.
-For more information about the treatment of long COVID, call our Lakeshore clinic in Homewood or our 280 clinic in Birmingham.
+Click here to learn more about MedHelp's approach to treating long COVID.

 1 Siddiqui, H; Libby, P; Ridker, P. COVID-19: A vascular disease.
 Trends in Cardiovascular Medicine.
 31 (2021) 1-5. doi: 10.1016/j.tcm.2020.10.005